 Inside, there is a large wooden Guan Yin inside and it contains wooden Guan Yin statues on every floor.

-There are two great things about visiting Wat Huai Pla Kang.
+There are two great things about visiting Wat Huay Pla Kang.
 Firstly, it’s relatively undiscovered by tourists at the moment (writing in April 2018), so you will get an authentic temple experience.
 Secondly, it is disabled friendly with slopes up to the Big Guan Yin statue for wheelchairs and little buses.

 I would rate this temple as a must visit in Chiang Rai, along with the White Temple and the Blue Temple.